ErnestC30/summonerSearch/README.md

 ![Sample Images](https://github.com/ErnestC30/summonersearch/blob/main/sample_images/SearchBar.PNG)

-Searching will redirect to the a new page displaying user's profile including the avatar icon, username, and rendering a component displayinng the user's ranked and 5v5 flex rankings if available.
+Searching a user will redirect to a new page displaying the user's profile, including the avatar icon, username, and rendering a component displaying the user's solo ranked and 5v5 flex rankings if available.
 It will also render out a list of the user's recent matches and display the user's stats and a brief match summary.
-These can be clicked on to reveal a more detailed component showing each participant's stats and other team related objectives.
-The participant's names can be clicked on to redirect to that participant's page.
-The profile page also has an infinite scrolling feature where scrolling to the bottom of the page will load more matches.
+These components can be clicked on to reveal a more detailed component showing each participant's stats and other team-related objectives.
+Each participant's names can also be clicked on to redirect to that participant's page.
+The profile page also includes an infinite scrolling feature where scrolling to the bottom of the page will load more matches.

 **Stack**</br>
 Javascript, Typescript, React, NextJS, MUI